Axial-radial plasma transport and performance of a plasma thruster magnetic nozzle under Bohm's anomalous diffusion scaling: Introduction

 While the main physical principles of MN's are relatively well understood, a complete description of the details of electron temperature evolution remains elusive.
 Measurements to date are evident that heat flux is significant in a MN expansion.
 Little and Choueri \cite{b:little2016} argued that adoption of classical heat conduction, i.e. a Fourier-like law governed by collisions, can explain experimental trends in electron cooling.
 However, it was noted that in practice, the magnitude of the classical collision frequency was too low, which led to a nonphysical heat flux downstream greater than the power delivered to the thruster.
 The authors thus concluded that even if the scaling of a Fourier law is appropriate, a much higher collision frequency would be required to physically explain the expansion.

 This is of particular interest, since recent experimental work has shown that plasma instabilities may be a source for enhanced, non-classical collisionality in the MN plume \cite{b:hepner2020}.
 Given that low temperature ($T_e<20$~eV) MNs are typically characterised by strong cross-field gradients in potential and density, drift waves play a governing role \cite{b:hepner2020AIAA}.
-Indeed, azimuthal plasma instabilities have been shown to lead to enhanced, “anomalous” cross-field transport in a variety of plasmas \cite{b:exb}, including HETs, and it was recently observed that a lower hybrid drift instability in a MN plume induces an effective collision frequency several orders of magnitude higher than the classical equivalent based on standard electron-neutral or electron-ion scattering \cite{b:hepner2020}.
+Indeed, azimuthal plasma instabilities have been shown to lead to enhanced, "anomalous" cross-field transport in a variety of $E \times B$ discharges relevant to plasma propulsion \cite{b:exb}, including HETs, and it was recently observed that a lower hybrid drift instability in a MN plume induces an effective collision frequency several orders of magnitude higher than the classical equivalent based on standard electron-neutral or electron-ion scattering \cite{b:hepner2020}.
 Such instabilities are driven by the large electron drift velocities in the azimuthal direction, which are often as fast as the electron thermal velocity itself, and which lead to large amplitude fluctuations in both the azimuthal electric field and the plasma density.

-The instabilities in axial-azimuthal HET simulations have shown frequencies in the MHz range, and electric field amplitudes almost as large as the axial accelerating field \cite{b:lafleuranom}.
+Similar anomalous transport mechanisms have already been well-characterised in HETs.
+There exists a broad body of work that encompasses axial-azimuthal \cite{b:lafleuranom}, radial-azimuthal \cite{villafana}, and fully 3D simulations \cite{villafana3d,taccogna3d} of HET instabilities, as well as significant theoretical advancements in dispersion relations, instability criterion and induced transport \cite{hettheory1,hettheory2}.
+Compared to the extensive research on HETs, similar investigations into MNs are still in their infancy, leaving significant room for further exploration and development.

 Thus, given the role of instabilities in inducing an anomalous collision frequency higher than the classical value, and the inconsistency of classical collisions in MN expansion, the need is apparent to accurately model and analyse the applicability of an anomalous collision frequency in electron transport.
 Indeed, cross-field transport is critically linked to the process of detachment, whereby the expanded plasma ultimately decouples from the MN \cite{b:olsen2015}.
 Considering also that the electron heat flux directly influences the diamagnetic flow current, via the electron pressure gradient, accurate modelling of the anomalous transport is critical to giving correct numerical estimates of propulsive performance \cite{b:souhairAIP}.